This article explains Admins about Gainsight App Menu in Zendesk and its various components.

 The linked CTA then appears as shown in the following image.
 You can unlink the CTA using the Unlink button.

 - Click Create new CTA to link the Zendesk ticket to a new CTA, which you can create from Zendesk.
 Enter appropriate values in the required fields and click SAVE.
-For more information on the details to be filled, refer Create Manual Call to Action (CTAs) and Tasks.
+For more information on the details to be filled, refer to Create Manual Call to Action (CTAs) and Tasks article in the Additional Resources section at the end of this article.

 - You can only link to Risk type CTAs.